 Even more delay and slow modulation, possibly with dry and wet signals on the opposite sides of the stereo field, gives the classic chorus effect that doesn’t need too many words more.

 Automatic Double Tracking, was pretty popular in the 80s.
 Time delay is kept just below the perception of the single repetitions and is used especially on vocals, to give the illusion of doubling, without the need of recording two different voices.

-On the next articles, we will test drive, three of the oldschool digital delays still in my hands:
+On the next posts, we will test drive, three of the oldschool digital delays still in my hands:

 MXR Digital Delay, Powertran Digital Delay Line and the Roland SDE-3000